A13JM/SSIM/README.md

 # SSIM/SAD Analysis Tool

-A Python tool to compute Structural Similarity Index (SSIM) between images in specified folders and visualize the results as a heatmap.
+A Python tool to compute Structural Similarity Index (SSIM) and Sum of Absolute Differences (SAD) between images in specified folders and visualize the results as a heatmap.

 ## Features